Chapter 6:

 The Krastas College of War.
 January 7, 1435.

 Piercers clashed with high-pitched rings.
-The second trial proceeded.
+Eralia watched as the second trial proceeded.
 It was cutthroat, a competitor would claw out a victory, only to be eliminated by their very next opponent.
-That was, until…
+That was, until Mordhun.

-From the sidelines, Eralia studied Mordhun’s matches.
+From the sidelines, Eralia had been studying Mordhun’s matches.
 As much as she despised the young noble, he was undoubtedly skilled.
-Every single movement felt intentional, as though he had practiced it a thousand times over, and he very well might have.
+Every single movement felt intentional, as though he had practised it a thousand times over.
+He very well might have.
 The instructors of House Rustes had likely drilled those same techniques into him since he could walk.

 “Next, Eralia Adeus!”
 Instructor Pruatt raised his piercer.

 Of course.
 Eralia stuffed down a sigh.
-I had hoped another disciple could eliminate him first.
+I had hoped another disciple would eliminate him first.

 “Adeus.”
-He gave his piercer a twirl.
+Mordhun gave his piercer a twirl.
 “To an honourable match.”

-She accepted her own weapon from their instructor, and the alloy weighed more like lead than stena in her hand.
-Its hilt was cold to the touch.
+She accepted her own weapon from their instructor.
+The alloy felt as heavy as lead in her hand, and its hilt was cold to the touch.

 “Begin!”
 Pruatt’s arm shot up.

 Mordhun advanced with steady footsteps.
 First, a probe at her right arm.
 It was fast.
 Unbelievably so.
-His blade disappeared and became just a blur.
+His blade disappeared and became a blur.
 A crackling shield of manra flared to meet it.
-Before it had even dissipated, he’d already struck again.
+Before it had even dissipated, he had already struck again.

 Mordhun was no fool, he wouldn’t be lulled into a battle of attrition so easily.
 Not that I was trying to, though.

 He feinted low, a swift jab at her legs.
 Eralia sidestepped, letting the attack whistle past.
-Her piercing sword swayed ever-so-slightly, and Mordhun’s eyes flashed.
+Her piercing sword swayed ever-so-slightly, and his eyes flashed.
 Perfect.

-I’ll bait the low strike… He lunged, tossing dust as he dropped his body to the ground.
-There.
+I’ll bait the low strike… Mordhun lunged, tossing dust as he dropped his body to the ground.

 But his momentum continued forward.
 His left hand slammed into the gravel, skittering pebbles as his right foot pivoted against her barrier.
 He’d turned her trap into a foothold, swinging his entire body around to land behind her side.